pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/incremental-analytics.md

 db.daily_orders_summary.find()
 ```

-From the results you can see that only an order summary has been generated for 01-Feb-2021 only containing the total value and total number of orders for that day.
+From the results you can see that only a single order summary has been generated, for 01-Feb-2021, containing the total value and total number of orders for that day.

-Now for the next day, for 02-Feb-2021 orders, execute the aggregation again:
+Now for the next day only (for 02-Feb-2021 orders), execute the aggregation again (first setting the new one-day date range accordingly):

 ```javascript
 // Change the start and end date boundaries in the pipeline